FMGS666/bv-segmentation/bv-seg/README.md

 The `training` folder contains the following file:

-* 1) `training.py`
+* 1) `training_base.py`

 This file contains the definition of the `BVSegTraining`, an object for running the training sessions.
-For a better description of its functionalities and its use, check the module's documentation.
+This is a base class for the different trainer objects.
+Provides the methods `training_pass`, `validation_pass`, `epoch` and `fit` that should be overridden by its children classes, as they could be model specific.